How Grace of Belle Was Born (and Reborn)

 it’s what allows us to experience beauty, forgiveness, and love.

-And belle, the French word for “beautiful,” reminds me that true beauty goes far beyond appearance.
+And Belle—the French word for “beautiful”—reminds me that true beauty of a woman extends far beyond outward appearance.

 That’s the heart behind this space—